codio-content/cs-intro-python-operators/.guides/content/12-6-Dictionaries-and-tuples-f996.md

 This loop traverses the keys in <span>directory</span>, which are tuples.
 It assigns the elements of each tuple to <span>last</span> and <span>first</span>, then prints the name and corresponding telephone number.

 There are two ways to represent tuples in a state diagram.
 The more detailed version shows the indices and elements just as they appear in a list.
-For example, the tuple `('Cleese', 'John')` would appear as in Figure .
+For example, the tuple `('Cleese', 'John')` would appear as in the Figure below.

 ![image](/.guides/img/tuple1.jpg)

 But in a larger diagram you might want to leave out the details.
-For example, a diagram of the telephone directory might appear as in Figure .
+For example, a diagram of the telephone directory might appear as in the Figure below.

 ![image](/.guides/img/dict2.jpg)